by Niklas Göransson

 FORGOTTEN WOODS are not known for having had much contact with the outside black metal scene, even back in the nineties.
 I can’t recall ever hearing anyone claim to have been in touch with them.

-– And I doubt you ever will, says bass player and lyricist R, they were few and far between.
+– And I doubt you ever will, they were few and far between.
 At some point everything became noise, which then faded into background ambience until I discovered how to tune out altogether.
 At this point, it’s just me and my people.

 Didn’t you ever meet up with like-minded from other cities, or travel for gigs?

 – What most seem incapable of grasping is that there was never any desire to interact with what you so boldly term ‘like-minded’.
 I’ll put it this way, I’m certainly friendly enough if you somehow end up talking to me.
 That said – unless you’re immediate family there’s neither need nor want to interact.
 I’m being polite, you are nothing but noise.
 I am not interested.

 R adds that he’s attended a grand total of five metal shows in his entire life.

 – Concerts where I naturally wouldn’t be recognised either way, because nobody knew who the fuck I was.
 I went to other shows sometimes, but at the time there wasn’t a whole lot going on in Norway besides metal and shitty rock.

 While already listening to the music, R and his circle of recluses found their way into the underground black metal scene as a result of FORGOTTEN WOODS guitar player Olav being acquainted with the ENSLAVED members.

 – I remember going to Ivar’s house, for some goddamn reason, and that very day he’d received a tape from Aarseth (MAYHEM) containing an instrumental rough mix of “De Mysteriis dom Sathanas”.
 So I was probably one of the first people to hear that album, albeit in unfinished form.
 Still smashing.